crystalsolenoid/QK-at-RC/src/projects/accordion/index.md

 started: 2024-01-15T12:00:00-08:00
 #ended: 2019-08-09T12:00:00-08:00
 status: In Progress
+summary: A TUI-based personal routine manager in Rust.
 ---

 A personal routine scheduler with flexible timing.
 If something goes wrong, the scheduler should be able to adjust the rest of the task durations to accomodate.